dell/csm-docs/content/docs/getting-started/upgrade/helm/driver/powerscale.md

 *NOTE:*
 - The parameter `--helm-charts-version` is optional and if you do not specify the flag, by default the `csi-install.sh` script will clone the version of the helm chart that is specified in the driver's [csi-install.sh](https://github.com/dell/csi-powerscale/blob/main/dell-csi-helm-installer/csi-install.sh#L16) file.
 If you wish to install the driver using a different version of the helm chart, you need to include this flag.
 Also, remember to delete the `helm-charts` repository present in the `csi-powerscale` directory if it was cloned before.

-## Upgrade using Dell CSM Operator

-**Note:** Upgrading the Operator does not upgrade the CSI Driver.

-1. Please upgrade the Dell CSM Operator by following [here](../../../../../deployment/csmoperator/#upgrade)
-2. Once the operator is upgraded, to upgrade the driver, refer [here](../../../../../deployment/csmoperator/#upgrade-driver-using-dell-csm-operator)